 I love eating the first of the chilies plain on a tortilla with a bit of melted cheese-quesadilla like.

 Nothing like a fresh chile in a fresh tortilla!
-But dinner was calling so I quickly gathered a few staples and came up with this chorizo, hominy and green chile casserole.
+But dinner was calling so I quickly gathered a few staples and came up with this hominy green chile casserole.

 Hominy is actually dried corn kernels treated with an alkali mixture.